4:30 PM - 6:00 PM Student Showcase

 Gifted students are as diverse and unique as any group.
 Some gifted students adapt very well to school, make friends easily, and are comfortable with themselves.
 Others may find challenges at every turn.
 The decision to participate in a gifted program should be based, in large part, on the needs of each individual student.
 It is not a reward for achievement or good grades, rather an intervention to support student success using a variety of program options.

-Students participating in gifted programs such as WINGS or BRIDGES are involved in a shared home school/Phelps Center curriculum.
+Students participating in WINGS are involved in a shared home school/Phelps Center curriculum.
 Because participation results in students being in another location one day each week, this presents unique situations to the District’s professional staff, participating students, and the involved families.
-Principals are asked to review the following guidelines with their staff at the beginning of each school year:

 The home school shall avoid scheduling major tests, assignment due dates for major projects, field trips, honor programs, etc. on the day students attend the gifted program.

-Students attending WINGS or BRIDGES should be considered fully enrolled and not be penalized for grades dependent on class participation, attendance, and daily assignments that occur on their day of attendance.
+Students attending WINGS should be considered fully enrolled and not be penalized for grades dependent on class participation, attendance, and daily assignments that occur on their day of attendance.

 Home school teachers are encouraged to communicate their strategy for addressing these practices and procedures with participating students (and parents) at the beginning of the school year.